MapsPeople/docs/web/guidepart2/index.md

 Sets the directions rendering style.
 For twaeking style of route polylines we use the [Google Maps v3 API PolylineOptions](https://developers.google.com/maps/documentation/javascript/reference#PolylineOptions) format.
 The methods first parameter refers to a style type that can be either the travel mode for outdoor routes or the type of way for indoor routes.
 The possible style types include:

-* default – The default style, will be used for all non-specified styles
+* default – The default style, will be used for all non-specified styles.
-* driving – Style for driving travel mode
+* driving – Style for driving travel mode.
-* walking – Style for walking travel mode
+* walking – Style for walking travel mode.
-* transit – Style for transit travel mode
+* transit – Style for transit travel mode.
-* bicycling – Style for transit travel mode
+* bicycling – Style for transit travel mode.
-* footway – Style for regular indoor ways
+* footway – Style for regular indoor ways.
-* steps – Style for steps/stairs
+* steps – Style for steps/stairs.
-* elevator – Style for elevators
+* elevator – Style for elevators.
-* escalator – Style for elevators
+* escalator – Style for elevators.
-* travellator – Style for travellators
+* travellator – Style for travellators.
-* residential – Style for roads at a venue
+* residential – Style for roads at a venue.

 ```javascript
 var directionsRenderer = new mapsindoors.DirectionsRenderer();